Job Opportunities

 Camp Counselor

-SJW Camp Counselors will report to the Head Counselor and Director of Educational Programming to ensure that all camp youth participants (ages 12-17) are supervised throughout the week-long program, including meetings and activities during the day and evening, and overnight supervision in student dormitories.
+SJW Camp Counselors will report to the Registrar, Director of Programming, and Head Counselor to ensure that all camp youth participants (ages 12-17) are supervised throughout the week-long program, including meetings and activities during the day and evening, and overnight supervision in student dormitories.

 All SJW Camp Counselors must be on site 24 hours a day and be available to help in any situation.
-If you need to leave the campus, advance arrangements must be made with the Director of Educational Programming and the SJW Head Counselor.
+If you need to leave the campus, advance arrangements must be made with the Registrar and the SJW Head Counselor.

 There is a zero tolerance policy for alcohol/smoking anywhere near the camp participants or the dorms.
 You are expected to set a good example for the students you are supervising while on duty.